pickuppatterns/classwork/week-01-intro-web-dev/class04_flexbox_dom/README.md

 1. When the lab is complete, perform **1 PR** from the GitHub Org to the Class Repo for the lab against your pairs branch
 1. **Each person** does a separate Canvas submission

+** You must have a commit history that shows switching to have your lab graded **

+### What about Off-Hours?

+* Solo on your own time and branch
+* Submit what the pair did

 ## Lab

 Guess-or-die Game